ucsf-wynton/wynton-website-hpc/docs/scheduler/gpu.md

 ## Compiling GPU applications

-The CUDA development toolkit is installed on the [development nodes]({{ 'get-started/development-prototyping.html' | relative_url }}).
+The CUDA development toolkit is installed on the [development nodes].
 Several versions of CUDA are available via software modules.
 To see the currently available versions, run the command:
 ```sh
 module avail
 ```